-15 Classic Board Games to Play as a Family Right Now
+21 Classic Board Games to Play as a Family

 Trade-in your screens for a little family-friendly competition around games that have spanned generations.

-If you haven't already dusted off your stash of board games, now's a great time to break them out, or to stock up on some old favorites.
+If you haven't already dusted off your stash of board games, now's a great time to break them out or stock up on some old favorites.
 Most of these board and dice games are decades old, and they've lasted generations for a reason: they're just plain fun.
 All of these games are fit for a wide range of ages, from Chutes and Ladders for toddlers up to Trivial Pursuit for teens and older.
-This winter put away Instagram and TikTok, and break out a snack platter for a late night in.
+Put away Instagram and TikTok and break out a snack platter for a late night in.

 If you know Monopoly as the game that takes forever, consider taking a quick look through the official rules before the next time you play.
 Chances are you've got some family rules that have worked their way through the generations.
 Hint: The game moves much more quickly (and smoothly) if you never allow anyone to offer personal loans to other players close to bankruptcy.